HeySarahRay/udacity-my-reads/README.md

 * install all project dependencies with `npm install`
 * start the development server with `npm start`

+Once you've completed the above steps, a new browser window should automatically open.
+Or you can visit: http://localhost:3000/ and it should appear similar to what you see here:

+![Home Page] (img/home.PNG)

+By clicking the plus sign in the botton right, you will be brought to the search page.
+From there you can type in anything listed in the SEARCH_TERMS.md file.

+![Search Page] (img/search.PNG)

 ## What You're Getting
 ```bash
 ├── CONTRIBUTING.md